Car Insurance Rates by State: 2026 Comparison

 Most expensive rates in each state

-Average monthly auto insurance cost by state
+Average monthly auto insurance prices by state

 Cost by state

-Average monthly auto insurance cost by state
+Average monthly auto insurance prices by state

 Cheapest rates in each state